-All assessment of modules on the Course will be continuous (i.e. there are no formal written examinations).
+All assessment of modules on the Course will be continuous (ie. there are no formal written examinations).

-Note: At both interim reviews and final assessments other School staff not directly involved with the Course may be invited to attend, in addition to other external consultants and experts.
-Part-time and visiting staff, together with other School tutors, will supplement the Course Team as appropriate for tutorial instruction, criticism, assessment and feedback.
+Note: At both interim reviews and final assessments other Departmental staff not directly involved with the Course may be invited to attend, in addition to other external consultants and experts.
+Part-time and visiting staff, together with other Departmental tutors, will supplement the Course Team as appropriate for tutorial instruction, criticism, assessment and feedback.

-Course structure
+Course Structure

-This section shows the core and option modules available as part of the courses and their credit value.
+This section shows the core and option modules available as part of the course and their credit value.
 Full-time Postgraduate students study 180 credits per year.
+Additional free text information on the choices may also be included, for example where students must choose one of two modules..
+Course structures can be subject to change each academic year following feedback from a variety of sources.